Efferon® devices are based on proprietary technology developed and disclosed in international patents [1]

 of adsorbent — is hypercrosslinked polystyrene matrix

 Polymers of this structure were first obtained and described by Davankov and Tsyurupa [3-4].
 Their distinctive features are the degree of porosity that is unattainable for other organic polymeric materials (specific surface area of 700-900 m2/g) and low thrombogenicity due to its structure.
 Large closed cavities in their volume can reach a diameter of up to 100 nm, and the channels penetrating the matrix are much smaller.
-This structure provides fast mass transfer of small and medium proteins with a molecular weight of 10-40 kDa (which include DAMP, IL-6, IL-1b and other cytokines) and prevents the loss of larger proteins such as albumin (66 kDa).
+This structure provides fast mass transfer of small and medium proteins (which include DAMP, IL-6, IL-1b and other cytokines) and prevents the loss of larger proteins such as albumin (66 kDa).

 The adsorption of cytokines in the pores proceeds according to a nonspecific mechanism (hydrophobic and van der Waals interactions) and is a reversible equilibrium process.
 As a result, the degree of removal turns out to be higher for the protein initially present in a higher concentration [5].
 Thus, in the course of hemoperfusion through such adsorbents, cytokine clearance decreases over time.
 Such a mechanism is appropriate to reduce the peak concentrations of these important inflammatory mediators while maintaining levels above zero.